StainlessStasis/CobblemonSpawnAlerts/README.md

 You can edit the config while the game is running, and simply use the command `/cobblemonspawnalerts reload` to reload it.
 Leaving/entering a world will **NOT** reload the config.
 The command must be run to take effect.<br>

 ## Config - Server
 The config is found in your server folder under `config -> cobblemon-spawn-alerts`.
-You can also use the command `/cobblemonspawnalerts openconfig`.<br><br>
+You can also use the command `/cobblemonspawnalerts openconfig` in singleplayer.<br><br>
 This file is called `server.json`

 ### Config Settings:<br>